Cellosaurus logo

 Thanks to Jamie L. Almeida for important contributions to this FAQ.

-Q32: Can you provide the Cellosaurus in JSON format?
+Q32: Can you provide Cellosaurus in JSON format?

-JSON format is quite verbose and while we do not provide a file containing all of the Cellosaurus entries with all of their records in that format you can use our API to obtain JSON formated entries.
+JSON format is quite verbose and while we do not provide a file containing all Cellosaurus entries in that format you can use our API to obtain JSON formated entries.

 For example if you want all fish cell lines entries in JSON you can use: